cassiotakarada/CassioTakarada/README.md

-## Olá!
-Eu sou o Cássio Takarada 👋
+## Hi!
+I'm Cassio Takarada 👋

 - 👀 I’m interested in Front-End
-- 🌱 I’m currently learning Multiplataform Software Development at Fatec Franca and Figma
+- 🌱 I’m currently learning Multiplataform Software Development at Fatec Franca & Figma & Scholarship at Compass.Uol
 - 📫 How to reach me: cassiotakarada7@gmail.com or https://www.instagram.com/cassiotakarada/
 - 💞️ I’m looking to collaborate on clean codes and good softwares